cran/ctrdata/README.md

   CTGOV](https://doi.org/10.1136/bmj.k1452).

-- No attempts were made to harmonise field names between registers (nevertheless, `dfMergeTwoVariablesRelevel()` can be used to merge and map two variables / fields into one).
+- No attempts were made to harmonise field names between registers (nevertheless, `dfMergeVariablesRelevel()` can be used to merge and map several variables / fields into one).

 ## Trial records’ JSON in databases